vodofrede/ferrite-lang/README.md

 # Ferrite

-Ferrite is a small, expressive language meant for creating applications.
+Ferrite is a small, expressive language for creating applications.

 Visit [examples/tour.fr](examples/tour.fr) for a quick rundown of the syntax, constructs and other details of the language.